How to Solve Words in Context for the NEW Digital SAT

 6. Use the context to infer meaning, even if individual words are unfamiliar.

-The Evolution of Vocabulary Testing
+The Evolution of Digital SAT Vocabulary

 In recent years, test makers claimed to eliminate "obscure" vocabulary, focusing instead on "relevant" words in context.
 However, this shift is more nuanced than it appears: